raspberrypi/linux/Documentation/admin-guide/README.rst

  - You can also upgrade between 5.x releases by patching.
 Patches are distributed in the xz format.
-To install by patching, get all the newer patch files, enter the top level directory of the kernel source (linux-5.x) and execute::
+To install by patching, get all the newer patch files, enter the top-level directory of the kernel source (linux-5.x) and execute::

      xz -cd ../patch-5.x.xz | patch -p1